torbsd/torbsd.github.io/obsd-buildbox.md

 cd /usr/ports/mystuff/openbsd-ports/www/tbb/

+make install

+or to allow more four synchronous processes:

+make -j 4 install

+To calculate the build time, use time(1):

+time make -j 4 install

+The initial build will take a while, but once the dependencies and build dependencies are installed, future builds will be significantly faster.

 * Future Builds

 As the Tor Browser port is in regular development, keeping the port builds updated requires updating the OpenBSD snapshot in use, the ports tree and Tor Browser repository on GitHub.
 Note that after the required dependencies are installed, subsequent Tor Browser builds will be significantly faster.